Fire Marshal and Fire Warden – FIRE03

 “The Administering Medication training was helpful in understanding about EpiPens and how to administer eye drops.”

 Why do our customers choose us?

-We offer the chance to use fire extinguishers and witness demonstrations of the use of fire blankets, this is not a mandatory aspect of the training but, gives delegates first-hand experience in putting out live fires.
+We offer the chance to use fire extinguishers and witness demonstrations of the use of fire blankets.
+This is not a mandatory aspect of the training, but gives delegates first-hand experience in putting out live fires.

 Our courses are delivered by knowledgeable and enthusiastic consultants and trainers all of whom hold adult teaching qualifications supported by a professional qualification and considerable, hands on practical experience which is reflected in our grounded, pragmatic approach.

-Teaching 18,000 delegates a year Acorn Health & Safety offer training to individuals, groups and entire staff teams we are committed to providing excellent training delivered in a relaxed, yet informative style.
+Teaching 18,000 delegates a year, Acorn Health & Safety offer training to individuals, groups and entire staff teams.
+We are committed to providing excellent training delivered in a relaxed, yet informative style.

 How do we approach fire marshal and fire warden training?

-Employees who are designated as a Fire Marshal will understand their role and their duties within the Regulatory Reform Order (2005).
+Employees who are designated as a Fire Marshal will understand their role and their duties within the Regulatory Reform Order (RRO) (2005).
 Our course programme employs a variety of teaching techniques to meet the needs of individual delegates and includes the following:

 - Fire precautions regulations / legislation

 - Chemistry of fire and how fire spreads